1. Docs

 • At rest: Enable storage encryption on database clusters and object storage buckets.

-• In transit: Enforce TLS on all connections (load balancer, database, object storage).
+• In transit: Enforce TLS on all connections — see Encryption in transit below.

 • Secrets: Store sensitive configuration (license keys, TLS certificates, SMTP credentials, database passwords) using pulumi config set --secret.